 Abyshe AZ, Denisenko PP, Abyshev DZ, Kerumov YB.
 Coumarin composition of Seseli grandivittatum.
 Khim Prir Soedin.
 1977; 5: 640-46.

-Ayyasamy R, Rajamanickam M. In vitro α-amylase and α-glucosidase inhibition activity of umbelliferone and β-ionone isolated from Coriandrum sativum Linn.
+Ayyasamy R, Rajamanickam M. In vitro alpha-amylase and alpha-glucosidase inhibition activity of umbelliferone and beta-ionone isolated from Coriandrum sativum Linn.
 World J Pharm Sci 2015; 5: 1280-89.

 Basile A, Sorbo S, Spadaro V. Antimicrobial and antioxidant activities of coumarins from the roots of Ferulago campestris (Apiaceae).
 Molecules 2009; 14: 939-52.